blay/blay.se/edgeryders.markdown

-As said in the introduction, apart from the topics discussed on the platform, Edgeryders as a project (uppercase E) deals specifically with participation from its users in the role of ’’citizen experts’’, here called edgeryders (with lowercase e).
-This is reflected in the presentation of Edgeryders as ’’the worlds largest think tank’’:
+As said in the introduction, apart from the topics discussed on the platform, Edgeryders as a project (uppercase E) deals specifically with participation from its users in the role of ”citizen experts”, here called edgeryders (with lowercase e).
+This is reflected in the presentation of Edgeryders as ”the worlds largest think tank”:

 > Thanks to the web, we can collaborate on a massive scale to aggregate
 > our expertise into the world’s largest think tank.
 This is what
 > Edgeryders wants to be.
 >
-> [
->
-> @howedgeryderswork]
+> [^3]

 Edgeryders is therefor both a way of gathering stories about responses to the problem of political participation by young people as well as an answer to its own concerns.
-These concerns are presented in a blog post on Edgeryders from January 2012 discussing the new campaign ’’’’We, the People’’:
+These concerns are presented in a blog post on Edgeryders from January 2012 discussing the new campaign ””We, the People”:

 > The reasoning behind this inquiry is that surveys point to a growing
 > lack of involvement on youths’ part and a gloomy future of party